aditya-mittal/generate-github-action-workflows/README.md

 - Does not parses Jenkinsfile entirely and maps that to Github Actions reusable workflow, rather just interprets kind of Jenkins shared library used and generates its equivalent Github Action Workflow.
 - If you have a plain/vanilla Jenkinsfile with no shared pipeline, the generation of its equivalent Github workflow for that is currently not possible.
+- If your default branch on Github is protected, the push will be rejected

 ### Creating a private token for GitHub
 - Navigate to your [GitHub Personal access tokens](https://github.com/settings/tokens)